adrianboston/srcset/README.md

 -j  --jobs      whether to use parallel or threaded **jobs** on image conversion.

--n  --nest     use a **nested** directory hierarchy on the output. ignored for single file.
+-n  --nest     use a **nested** directory hierarchy on the output, otherwise it is flat. ignored for single file.

+-p --prefix   add a string prefix to the filenames within the <srcset/> tag.

 -z  --test      run a test or **null** run.
 File paths are traversed but no images are generated and no new file path is created.
 The `<img>` markup will be generated to the console.